-COCMP will use a range of observing systems, which in combination will provide a variety of benefits to Californians, including those benefits listed below.
+COCMP used a range of observing systems, which in combination will provide a variety of benefits to Californians, including those benefits listed below.

 Global warming will affect everyone in California.
 Observing variability in ocean temperature, productivity and currents provides information to scientists predicting how coastal ecosystems respond to shifts in ocean temperature, currents and other factors that may vary with global climate change.